-Dogs depend on us to provide the means for them to live a full and healthy life.
+Dogs depend on us to provide the means for them to live full and healthy life.
 “An ounce of prevention is worth a pound of cure“ is a sound idiom to follow when developing a plan to meet our dog’s healthcare needs.
-There are many things we can do to promote good health in our dogs.
+With that said, there are many things you can do to promote and protect your dog’s health.

 Extra Steps You Can Take Today To Protect Your Dog’s Health